-We are taught to avoid, or to at least understand the implications of speaking in a passive voice.
-It matters to an audience, and to how an audience (like a judge or jury) feels about what we are saying.
+We are taught to avoid or to understand at least the implications of speaking in a passive voice.
+It matters to an audience and to how an audience (like a judge or jury) feels about what we are saying.
 It is an important, basic advocacy skill.

 When you read about a cyclist who has been seriously injured or killed after being struck by a driver, the oft-used word “accident” is passive, and sends the message that “these things are bound to happen”: they are an inevitable outcome of cyclists sharing roads with drivers.
 “Accidents” are no one’s fault.
 They are just…accidents.
 Pobody’s nerfect, right?

 Crashes are not unavoidable.
 They always happen for reasons that are somehow attributable to human behavior, whether driver, traffic engineer, cyclist or a combination of these and/or other factors.

 This passivity and inevitability are echoed when a cyclist (which is a person) is reported to have been hit by a car (which is a thing).
 Drivers are involved in crashes, not cars.
 To speak of a cyclist being hit by a car is similar to reporting that a murder victim was hit by a bullet, or stabbed by a knife.

 Bullets are fired/people are shot and knives are used/people are stabbed by humans, and cars are objects that are used by drivers, and without drivers, have no capability or fault.

 Reporting upon collisions between cyclists and drivers often has another fundamental flaw: initial reports, such as those used by the police at the outset, and by media, nearly invariably don’t reflect the evidence of the cyclist, who is likely to have been seriously injured or killed.
 The police take a longer view of an investigation, seeking to get it right, while the news media, particularly in the age of social media, is focused on the immediate need to get it out.